tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 #### Step 5: Complete Slack Integration

-Comment to students that, in this section, you'll use the Slack API console to complete the integration of the Slack application.
+Explain to students that, in this section, you'll use the Slack API console to complete the integration of the Slack application.

 1. Comeback to the Slack API console, in the left menu, choose _OAuth & Permissions_.